-For more information, please see "Show Hidden Groups" on page 106.
+For more information, please see "Show Hidden Groups in Privilege Management" on page 107.

 Once you have made changes to the policy, click Submit and then Save to save the policy.
 In ePO 5.10 and later, if you have McAfee Approvals Workflow enabled, this Workflow can be modified to change the Save button to Submit for Review based on user permissions.